 - Keep good oral hygiene.

-Place your index and middle finger on your cheek bone.
+Place your index (pointer) and middle finger on your cheek bone.
 Run your fingers down over your masseter muscle, which ends at your bottom jaw (see Figure 3).
-As you move your fingers, find points that feel tender or tight.
-Massage these areas with your fingers in a circular direction for 30 seconds.
+As you move your fingers, find areas that feel tender or tight.
+Massage these areas with your fingers in a circular motion for 30 seconds.
 Do this 2 to 3 times a day.